Rite of Christian Initiation of Adults (RCIA)

 When?
 Where?
 What?

-The RCIA meetings are generally held on Monday evenings at 6:30 pm in Conference Room B of the Parish Center on Franklin Road.
+The RCIA meetings are generally held on Monday evenings at 6:30 pm in Meeting Room C located in the lower level of the Church.
 These weekly sessions generally last one hour.
-Sometimes participation will include attendance of the 10:30 am Mass where special Rites are celebrated with the gathered community of faith.
+Sometimes participation will include attendance of the 10:00 am Mass where special Rites are celebrated with the gathered community of faith.

 Sessions begin in the Fall and conclude before Easter.
 Each week the class has an opportunity to preview and discuss the scripture readings to be proclaimed at next Sunday's Mass.
 Also, a specific doctrine, belief or practice of the Catholic faith is presented.
 The setting is informal and allows for dialogue, discussion and questions as those needs arise.